Black Friday Offer! Get Up to $330 OFF per electric bike until stock lasts. Use code: “BlackFriday”

 6. Price & Options

-clearly, the simple frame structure, fewer parts and accessories, smaller motor and battery of a scooter have made it much more affordable than a bike.
+Clearly, the simple frame structure, fewer parts and accessories, smaller motor, and battery of a scooter have made it much more affordable than a bike.
 The point here is that it can result in both pros and cons.
-This is how: paying more for an e-bike, you get a steadier and safer ride as it comes with better ergonomics and less effort for balancing.
-Also, you get more cargo capacity with essential parts such as racks and carriers and even extra seating.
-On the other hand, smaller and simpler system of scooter gives you the luxury of lighter weight as well as the joy of minimalism.
+This is how: when paying more for an e-bike, you get a steadier and safer ride as it comes with better ergonomics and less effort for balancing.
+Also, you get more cargo capacity with essential parts such as racks and carriers, and even extra seating.
+On the other hand, the smaller and simpler system of a scooter gives you the luxury of lighter weight as well as the joy of minimalism.

-Overall, let’s get it summarized all in a bird’s eye-view:
+Overall, let’s summarize it all in a bird’s eye view:

 Electric Scooters